Dow W. Harter

-Dow Watters Harter (January 2, 1885 – September 4, 1971) was a U.S. Representative from Ohio.
+Dow Watters Harter (January 2, 1885 – September 4, 1971) was a U.S. representative from Ohio.

 Born in Akron, Ohio, Harter attended the Akron public schools.

 He received preparatory education at the University of Michigan at Ann Arbor and graduated from the law department of the same university in 1907.

 He was admitted to the Michigan and Ohio bars in 1907.

-He commenced practice in Akron, Ohio, in 1911.
+He commenced practice in Akron, in 1911.

 First assistant prosecuting attorney of Summit County, Ohio from 1914 to 1916.

 He served as member of the State house of representatives in 1919 and 1920.
 In 1920 he was named as a charter member and first president of the Akron Host Lions Club.

-United States commissioner at Akron, Ohio from 1918 to 1926.
+United States commissioner at Akron from 1918 to 1926.

 Harter was elected as a Democrat to the Seventy-third and to the four succeeding Congresses (March 4, 1933 – January 3, 1943).

 He was an unsuccessful candidate for reelection in 1942 to the Seventy-eighth Congress.

 He was admitted to practice of law in the District of Columbia in 1943 and was a partner in a law firm there until his retirement in 1965.

 He died in Washington, D.C., September 4, 1971.

 He was interred in Rock Creek Cemetery.